svg-sprite/svg-sprite/docs/templating.md

 		// Key used for result files & data key						: 'mymode',

+		// Indicator whether a `common` CSS class name has been defined hasCommon				: false,

 		// CSS class name for `common` sprite shape properties (or NULL if disabled) common					: null,